openscan-lsm/OpenScan-Hardware/book/tpm.md

 Place the two wave plates perpendicular to optical axis 1, centered around the beam.

+TODO: Back reflection must overlap with the beam (link to alignment section)

+TODO: Obtaining circularly polarized light at the QWP (use PBS, power meter, and mirror; link to alignment section)

 TODO: Polarization adjustment procedure using giant unilamellar vesicles.